 Performing my cutting-a-kayak-in-half trick gave me a long overdue chance to see exactly how they’re put together, as well as other stuff, like why it was failing and how well certain glues stuck.

-Glue test I repaired the big original ‘L’ tear with a 5″ round patch of hypalon and two-part glue (left).
-I then patched a down-to-the-scrim scratch under the hull with one-part Bostik 1782 (right).
-I used the same glue to repair the first new leak inside (bubbling above left).
+Glue test I repaired the big original ‘L’ tear with a 5″ round patch of hypalon and two-part glue (above and left).
+I then patched a down-to-the-scrim scratch under the hull with one-part Bostik 1782 (left).
+I used the same glue to repair the initial new leak inside (bubbling water, above).

 A couple of days after trying out the Semperit I noticed a scratch on the hull bottom (left) so decided to pre-emptively patch that with Bostik 1782 (less faff than 2-part).
 It looked like an old scratch which had opened up by reusing the boat.